 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.

-An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.
+Level 3 appealAn Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.